d-een/d-een.github.io/content/post/SnifferHoundWriteup.md

 ![Alt text](/images/image.png)

 Doing a quick search on the log4shell vulnerability gave us the CVE number  CVE-2021-44228.
-The flag format would be shctf{ CVE--- ---;FULL_OUTPUT}
+The flag format would be shctf{ CVE--- ---;FULL COMMAND}

 This had been such a learning curve into using Wireshark for analysis.
 Quite an interesting ctf!
 Remember to keep following the packets!

+DISCLAIMER: The flag ie CVE provided is unvalidated and I am open to review the findings, do reach out via twitter @deanjeager.